esayyari/DiscoVista/README.md

   ```bash
   docker run -v <absolute path to data folder>:/data esayyari/discovista discoVista.py [OPTIONS]
   ```
-By using "-v" we mount the data folder to /data folder inside the container, and all the changes and figures that DiscoVista creates will be available inside this folder.
-Also note that, __\<absolute path to data folder\>__ is an aboslute path, and program assumes that data is mounted under __/data__ inside container.
-We will talk about the proper set of options later.
+By using `-v` we mount the data folder to /data folder inside the container, and all the changes and figures that DiscoVista creates will be available inside this folder.
+Also note that, `\<absolute path to data folder\>` is an aboslute path, and program assumes that data is mounted under `/data` inside container.

-### Installation using source code:
+### Difficault option (preferred): installation from source code:
-The software package __DiscoVista__ depends on some R, and python packages.
+The software package __DiscoVista__ depends on several R and python packages.
 You could install __DiscoVista__ in a couple of steps:

-Clone to [__DiscoVista__](https://github.com/esayyari/DiscoVista) git repository or download [this](https://github.com/esayyari/DiscoVista/archive/master.zip) zip file.
+* Clone to [__DiscoVista__](https://github.com/esayyari/DiscoVista) git repository or download [this](https://github.com/esayyari/DiscoVista/archive/master.zip) zip file.

-Then you need to set environmental variable __WS_HOME__ to the directory under which __DiscoVista__ repository is placed.
-For example, if you clone to DiscoVista and placed it under the __/Users/Erfan/reposiotry__ folder, then you would export __WS\_HOME__ as __/Users/Erfan/reposiotry__.
+* Then you need to set environmental variable `WS_HOME` to the directory under which __DiscoVista__ repository is placed.
+For example, if you clone to DiscoVista and placed it under the `/Users/Erfan/reposiotry` folder, then you would export `WS\_HOME` as `/Users/Erfan/reposiotry`.

+* Then you need to install the dependencies described below.

-## R dependencies
+#### R dependencies
 DiscoVista uses R to do some postprocessing, and making figures.
 For more details regarding R and the installation instruction please see the following [link](https://www.r-project.org).
 After installing R, there are some R packages that you need to install at this step.
 The R package dependencies are: __Reshape__, __Reshape2__, __ggplot2__, __plyr__, __scales__, __ape__, and __optparse__.